 CollegePoint is a national remote college advising program started by Bloomberg Philanthropies in 2014.
 CollegePoint focuses on increasing the share of high-achieving, low- and moderate-income students who enroll at selective colleges and universities across the country.
 CollegePoint has served tens of thousands of students since its inception.
-Historically, to be eligible for CollegePoint students must have: (1) family income below \$85,000; (2) a high school GPA of 3.5 or higher; and (3) score above the 90th percentile on the ACT, SAT, or PSAT.
-Students who met these criteria comprised just over half of the Advising Plus experimental sample.
-For the Class of 2022, CollegePoint expanded their eligibility criteria to include three types students who did not meet the 90th percentile requirement: "OnTrack" students with exam scores above the 85th percentile (this was first introduced for the Class of 2021); "Eligible-80" students with exam scores above the 80th percentile; and "Test-Optional" students with no exam scores but have taken at least three AP or IB courses.
-Each of these groups comprised approximately 15 percent of the Advising Plus experimental sample.
+CollegePoint criteria for the Class of 2022 were: (1) family income below \$85,000; (2) a high school GPA of 3.5 or higher; and (3) either a score above the 80th percentile on the ACT, SAT, or PSAT, or a "Test-Optional" pathway for students who did not submit exam scores but who had taken at least three AP or IB courses.
 CollegePoint primarily works with the College Board to identify and invite high-achieving low- and moderate-income students to participate in the program.
 Recruitment takes place in waves, starting in March or April of students' junior year in high school and continuing into September of students' senior year in high school.
-To be eligible for the Advising Plus experimental sample, students must have met the CollegePoint eligibility criteria and have opted to participate in the program.
+To be eligible for the Advising Plus experimental sample, students must have met the CollegePoint eligibility criteria and have opted to participate in CollegePoint.

 CollegePoint advising is provided by a consortium of non-profit college advising organizations: College Advising Corps, College Possible, Matriculate, and Scholar Match.
-CollegePoint shares key design components of interventions previously shown to have a positive impact on student enrollment outcomes.
-Through CollegePoint, students had access to individualized, "on-demand" college advising throughout senior year of high school (Barr and Castleman, 2021) and received personalized information about selective colleges and universities where they appeared admissible based on their academic profile (Hoxby and Turner, 2013).
+CollegePoint advising shares key design components of interventions previously shown to have a positive impact on student enrollment and college success outcomes.
+Through CollegePoint, students have access to individualized, "on-demand" college advising throughout senior year of high school (Barr and Castleman, 2021) and receive personalized information about selective colleges and universities where they appear admissible based on their academic profile (Hoxby and Turner, 2013).

 CollegePoint advisors connect with and advise students individually throughout the program, and all advising is conducted remotely.
-CollegePoint advisors leverage multiple outreach channels to reach and engage with students, including phone calls, mailing, email campaigns, and social media and text messaging outreach.
+CollegePoint advisors leverage multiple outreach channels to reach and engage with students, including phone calls, email campaigns, video conferencing, document collaboration, and social media and text messaging outreach.
 Advisors provide support with college search, applications, financial aid, scholarships, and college choice.
 Given CollegePoint's focus on increasing the share of high-achieving, lower-income students that matriculate to top colleges and universities, advisors place particular emphasis on encouraging students to apply to well-matched institutions.

-CollegePoint uses a list of colleges-referred to as "CollegePoint schools"-with graduation rates above 70 percent to define well-matched institutions for this population.9
+CollegePoint uses a list of colleges-referred to as "CollegePoint schools"-with graduation rates above 70 percent to define well-matched institutions for this population; hereafter we refer to these as "CP schools".8 students.
+This pattern largely reflects the general population distribution in the United States.
+The dots show the location of all private CP schools, and the triangles show the location of all public CP schools.